-The ANC’s chief whip in Parliament does not want President Cyril Ramaphosa to introduce anything new during his State of the Nation address (Sona), but to give time frames on the implementation of the ANC’s election manifesto.
+The ANC’s chief whip in Parliament does not want President Cyril Ramaphosa to introduce anything new during his State of the Nation address (Sona), but give time frames on the implementation of the ANC’s election manifesto.

 Ramaphosa is set to deliver Sona in Cape Town on Thursday.